-Saturday Success Stories: New England Patriots, Triple H, and Alec Baldwin As ‘Donald Trump’ Steal the Headlines [Opinion]
+Saturday Success Stories: New England Patriots, Triple H, and Alec Baldwin As ‘Donald Trump’ Steal The Headlines

 — Saturday Night Live (@nbcsnl) January 15, 2017

-Atlanta Falcons Defeat the Seattle Seahawks:
+Atlanta Falcons Defeat the Seattle Seahawks

 Atlanta’s offense, lead by NFL MVP candidate Matt Ryan, continues to dominate as they had done throughout the season.
 They defeated the Seahawks 36-20.
-Ryan threw for 338 yards, with three touchdowns and no interceptions, while his counter-part, Russell Wilson tossed two interceptions for the evening.
+Ryan threw for 338 yards, with three touchdowns and no interceptions, while his counterpart, Russell Wilson, tossed two interceptions for the evening.

-The Falcons dominated on all sides of the ball, completing a total of 422 total yards and over 33 minutes of time of possession according to Yahoo Sports.
+The Falcons dominated on all sides of the ball, completing a total of 422 total yards and over 33 minutes of time of possession, according to Yahoo Sports.

 Atlanta has advanced and they will play the winner between the Dallas Cowboys and the Green Bay Packers on Sunday.

 Today was definitely an exciting day to be a sports fan.
-Sunday will see more from the United Kingdom tournament; more NFL Playoffs, and more Donald Trump.
+Sunday will see more from the United Kingdom tournament, more NFL Playoffs, and more Donald Trump.

-Can we vote Triple H for President in 2020 already?
+Can we vote Triple H for president in 2020 already?

-[Featured Image by Frazer Harrison]
+[Featured Image by Frazer Harrison/Getty Image]